-It turned out to be the hottest day of the year, and full of lots of fun, games and laughter.
 The day after the wedding we jumped on a plane, bagged a free upgrade and flew to Zanzibar for an amazing honeymoon exploring the island.
 Why Zanzibar?
 Purely because Andy liked the name.

 We returned from our honeymoon and settled into married life.
 Things became a bit calmer and we both changed jobs and travelled alot in the UK for work.
 We were left with little time for much else; other than our annual holidays and short breaks which we always managed to squeeze in.

 After being in our house for nearly two years and still having only renovated two rooms, we decided it was time to make a concerted effort to finish it.
 On completing the renovation we realised a reasonable amount of equity in the house, giving us some security in the UK.
 In turn, this gave us the opportunity to try travelling, and living and working abroad as we’d talked about for such a long time.
 That was it…decision made!
 We started planning with gusto.